 Step 6: Pending Decision

 Once your claim reaches this step, the VA reviews the recommendation made on your claim in order to reach a determination decision.
-Similar to the previous step, if the VA’s medical examiner feels additional medical evidence is needed, your claim may move back to step 3 in the application process.
-You may also need to have an independent medical examination confirming your disability before your claim can be approved.
+Similar to the previous step, if the VA’s medical examiner requires additional medical evidence, then your claim may move back to step 3.
+You may also need an independent medical exam that confirms your disability before the VA can approve your claim.
 However, once the VA makes a determination decision, you typically receive notice in writing regarding your claim’s status.

 Step 7: Notification Preparation

-When your disability claim review is complete, the VA prepares a packet outlining details of their determination decision.
-Even if you submitted your disability benefits claim online through the eBenefits portal, the VA always notifies you about status updates by mail.
-Be sure to save a copy for your records in case you end up having to appeal an unfavorable decision from the VA.
+When your disability claim review is complete, the VA prepares a packet listing all the details of their determination decision.
+Even if you applied for veterans benefits online through the eBenefits portal, the VA always sends your status updates by mail.
+Be sure to save a copy for your records in case you end up having to appeal.

 Step 8: Decision Completion

-This is the final step in the VA disability benefits application process.
-You’ll receive a mailed package detailing the VA’s decision concerning your claim.
+This is the final step that happens when you apply for veterans benefits.
+You’ll receive a mailed package that explains the VA’s decision concerning your claim.
 This package will outline your disability rating (listed as a percentage ranked from 10% to 100%), approval or denial status and expected benefits start date.

 Our experienced disability advocates and attorneys are happy to review your claim paperwork to ensure it’s free of basic errors.
-The VA mistakenly denies 1 in 10 qualified claimants each year, called “technical denials.”
+The VA admits it makes mistakes while reviewing at least 1 in 10 claims each year.
+These mistakes are sometimes called “technical denials.”

 However, 82% of vets with attorneys eventually prevail against the VA.
-In fact, most disabled vets win any benefits they’re rightfully owed at the Administrative Law Judge (ALJ) hearing stage.
+In fact, most disabled vets win benefits at the Administrative Law Judge (ALJ) hearing stage.
 Unfortunately, waiting for an ALJ appeals hearing date can take more than a year.
-Having an attorney handle your claim can speed up the claim process and maximize any benefits you’re owed.
+Having an attorney handle your claim can speed up the review process and maximize your monthly payments.